 For accurate cup measurements, I sift the icing sugar before measuring, so that there are no lumps/clumps.
 All cup measurements are firmly packed.

-Recipe Update: The pure icing sugar I use does not contain any fillers like corn starch.
-So, this time I added 1½ teaspoons of corn starch to my icing sugar, and this created a thicker frosting, which can be used immediately, instead of having to pop it in the refrigerate to allow it to firm up.
+Recipe Update: I have changed the icing sugar I use in the frosting from pure icing sugar to soft icing sugar.
+This created a thicker frosting, which can be used immediately, instead of having to pop it in the refrigerate to allow it to firm up.

 Makes 8 large bar cakes